Inventory Management

 As a result of this course, students will be able to:

-- Create a direct publisher frontlist order using Edelweiss
+- Create a direct publisher frontlist order using an Edelweiss rep markup and import